-During the event, Makadara MP George Aladwa and Homa Bay Governor Gladys Wanga publicly invited Sakaja to leave the United Democratic Alliance (UDA) and join ODM.
 “I want to thank the Nairobi governor for standing with our party despite not being a member.
 I urge him to leave UDA and be part of ODM.
-In ODM, we embrace unity without ill motives, hatred, or jealousy,” Aladwa stated.
+In ODM, we embrace unity without ill motives, hatred, or jealousy,” Aladwa stated to the crowd.

-Adding more weight to the speculation, Sakaja announced plans to meet with ODM leaders in Nairobi in two weeks.
+Sakaja also announced plans to meet with ODM leaders in Nairobi within the next two weeks.
 “Once we complete the prayers for Baba this week, I want to hold a meeting with ODM women leaders in Nairobi to have discussions.
-We will also sit down with the party’s chairpersons to talk and see how I fit in as one of your own,” he said while donning an orange scarf.
+We will also sit down with the party’s chairpersons to talk and see how I fit in as one of your own,” he added, donning an orange scarf during the event.

 Also Read: